Frequently Asked Questions About Ashes to Diamonds

 - Cremation Diamonds - Ash Diamonds - Memorial Diamonds -

-Our service starts at R36 000 for a 0,3 ct rough diamond in the UK and Ireland.
-The price is determined by the carbon source, selected size and cut of your chosen Cremation Diamond.
+Our service starts at R36 000 for a 0,3 ct medium sized diamond in South Africa.
+The price is determined by the carbon source, selected size and cut of your chosen cremation diamond.

 No – the size of the diamond depends on the duration of the process.
-The longer the remembrance diamond lasts in the growing phase, the bigger it becomes.
+The longer the memorial diamond stays in the growing phase, the larger it becomes.

 The cremation of an adult can produce up to 4 kg of ash.
-It is not the volume of ash that is decisive for the growth of a an Ash Diamond, but its carbon content.
+It is not the volume of ash that is decisive for the growth of a an cremation diamond, but its carbon content.
 As a rule, 500 grams of ash are enough for the production of a cremation diamond.

 If you do not desire a traditional burial for the remaining ashes, there are a few options to consider.
 The entire ash volume could be left in the production process until the entire cremation ash is completely transformed.
 Algordanza can send back the remaining ashes to the funeral home in order to put in an urn or scattered in nature near the loved one’s place of birth.
 Algordanza also has their own forest cemetery in Switzerland which the remaining ashes could be scattered upon request.